Web copy is like Batman. How? Let me explain.

 Think to yourself, if your audience does this one thing (process, etc) they will experience this result (converting up to 23% more leads).
 Boil down the big benefit to the “means to an end” and tell a story.

-Copy editing tools help convert eCommerce visitors into customers.
-But making a long-lasting impression in 5 seconds or fewer isn’t easy.
-Copywriting connects readers to clarity, creating “context” in a congested online world.
+By capturing the elusive attention, interest, and desire of your One Reader.
+Making a long-lasting impression in 5 seconds or fewer isn’t easy.
+Copywriting connects your One Reader to clarity, creating “context” in a congested online world.

 COVID-19 is showing us the importance of well-written websites.
 As we grow more digital day by day, communicating clearly is essential.
 It automates selling your health and wellness products/services online by connecting the dots.
 So edit ruthlessly to increase the clarity.